Sea Legs - The Crossroads

 Up on the same stage where Rachel saw the man behind her in the mirror, another dancer is finishing her set.

 There's a guy in a suit up there with her, using a push broom to sweep up all the cash on stage.
+Pete and I get up and make our way into the club's other room to get drinks at the bar.

-We see the stairs that lead up to the private rooms where Rachel heard the disembodied footsteps and then towards the back of the club we notice that part of the floor is glowing.
+We see the stairs that lead up to the private rooms where Rachel heard the disembodied footsteps.
+And then, towards the back of the club, we notice that part of the floor is glowing.

-We walk over and see that set into the floor is a baby grand piano.
+We walk over and see that, set into the floor is a baby grand piano.

 It's underneath a layer of plexiglass and illuminated by hot pink lights.